Kaushal-sharma/myprofile/README.md

 # myprofile
-This profile show only template that can use show use profile
+This profile show only template that can use show user profile